Alabama Beach Festivals: Top 5 Events You Can’t Miss

 Flora-Bama Interstate Mullet Toss & Gulf Coast’s Greatest Beach Party (April)

-At some point in the mid-1980s, the folks at Flora-Bama Lounge and Oyster Bar on the Florida-Alabama state line decided that tossing a dead mullet was as good an occasion as any to throw a beach party.
-Thus, the annual Flora-Bama Interstate Mullet Toss & Gulf Coast’s Greatest Beach Party was born.
+At some point in the mid-1980s, the folks at Flora-Bama on the Florida-Alabama state line decided tossing a dead mullet was as good an occasion as any to throw a beach party.
+Thus, the annual Flora-Bama Interstate Mullet Toss and Gulf Coast’s Greatest Beach Party was born.